By Tristin Marshall

 Atlanta rapper Lil Baby released his debut album ‘Harder Than Ever’ on Friday.
 This album hosts a bevy of heavyweight features, including Offset, Drake, Lil Uzi Vert, and more.
 This project follows the release of four mixtapes in 2017 and his breakout single “My Dawg”.

-Although the 23-year-old began rapping three years ago, Lil Baby has a sound that brings Atlanta rap back to its early 2000s roots, echoing the likes of Future and Young Jeezy.
+Although the 23-year-old began rapping a year ago, Lil Baby has a sound that brings Atlanta rap back to its early 2000s roots, echoing the likes of Future and Young Jeezy.
 He joined Motown in 2018 through Atlanta-based label Quality Control Music, who also boasts a roster including Migos, Lil Yachty, and Stefflon Don.
 Lil Baby released the single “Yes Indeed” featuring Drake on Monday, which accumulated over a million streams in less than 24 hours.
 Lil Baby was also featured on Cuban Doll’s “Bankrupt Remix” alongside Lil Yachty.

 In an interview with Noisey, Quality Control Music CEO’s Coach K and Pee explain that they always had faith in their young Atlanta protégé.
 “Coach used to always say, like, ‘Lil Baby got that swag, he the definition of a real Atlanta dude.’”
 Pee told Noisey.